Tips for Choosing the Best Hiking Boots and Shoes

 For everything from desert explorations to tropical rainforest treks, consider lightweight low-tops with lots of breathability.
-The men’s and women’s Voyageur hiking shoes and the Targhee Vent shoe feature mesh panels for enhanced airflow to keep your feet cool on warm-weather hikes while keeping debris out.
+The men’s and women’s Voyageur, Targhee Vent, and Steens Vent hikers feature mesh panels for enhanced airflow to keep your feet cool on warm-weather hikes while keeping debris out.

 BEST FOR COLD CLIMATES AND ALL-YEAR HIKING

 If you do most of your hiking in dry, warm weather, waterproofing might not be necessary.
 But if you like to hike all year and don’t want to worry about weather, it’s probably worth the extra weight to pick up a pair of waterproof and/or insulated hiking boots.
-The insulation, higher profile, and winter-ready grip of the KEEN Summit County for men, and Revel III boots for men and women cut right through the elements.
+The insulation, higher profile, and winter-ready grip of the KEEN Revel IV boots for men and women cut right through the elements.
 Gaiter clips on the Revel are super handy for snowshoeing, too.

 BEST FOR YOU

 Feet get bigger over the course of the day, and even more so when you’re doing lots of walking.
-When choosing hiking shoes for backpacking or longer treks, look for a little extra room and a wide toe box.
+When choosing hiking shoes for backpacking or longer treks, look for a little extra room and a wide toe box (all KEEN hiking boots and shoes feature a secure heel fit with room for your toes).
 To get a feel for the fit before you’re stuck in the middle of nowhere, try on your new boots later in the afternoon, wearing the same type of socks you plan to wear on your hike.
 Once you pick your pair, wear them around the house a bit before hitting the trail.

 You’ll have these hiking boots for years.
 If you need help finding the right one for you, chat with a KEEN Expert for fit recommendations at https://www.keenfootwear.com/contact-us/.